realbucksavage/stargate/README.md

 # Stargate

 A minimal and extensible library to build gateway servers.
+Stargate aims to be simple while providing niche solutions like several load balancer implementations, middleware, service discovery, etc.

 Stargate supports:

+- WebSockets
 - Hot-reloading of routes
-- Eureka service registry
+- Eureka service registry (soon to be moved to `stargatecontrb`)
 - Middleware

 [stargatecontrb](https://github.com/realbucksavage/stargatecontrib) contains some middleware implementations that are